 2. Nest Thermostat E

-Nest’s thermostats are great because they learn from user behavior.
+Nest’s smart thermostats are great because they learn from user behavior.
 I adjust the thermostat settings in my apartment several times per day as it warms up and cools down, but the Nest can help reduce this pattern with its intelligent algorithms.
 Monkey around with the Nest for a couple of weeks, changing its temperature settings periodically as you normally would, and it will become trained to recreate your preferences automatically.

 And when it does need manual adjustment, you can do so with your voice and the Google Home.
 By pairing these devices you can ask Google to set your Nest to a specific temperature, raise it or lower by a certain number of degrees, as well as get it to confirm the current temperature in one of your rooms.

-The Nest Thermostat E has a plastic body rather than the larger, more premium-feeling metal body of the regular device.
+The Nest Thermostat E has a plastic body rather than the larger, more premium-feeling metal body of the regular Nest learning thermostat.
 Its screen also isn’t as impressive — it doesn’t display as much information and it’s harder to see than the main model with its Farsight system.
 What’s more, it isn’t compatible with quite as many HVAC systems as the 3rd gen Nest model, and there are reports that it takes a little longer to learn your preferences.

 All of that said, the majority of the functionality is still there in this cheaper, neater package, making it the ideal entry point for your smart thermostat life.

-3. The Philips Hue A19 white starter kit
+3. Philips Hue A19 white starter kit

 For all your smart lighting needs, look no further than the Philips Hue bulbs.
 These come in white or colored versions and you can use them in conjunction with Google Home to turn your lights on and off — as you would expect — or manage the settings of individual lights.